In-Home Supportive Services under age 18

 We sat down with Undivided's Public Benefits Specialist, Lisa Concoff Kronbeck, to hear the answers to commonly asked questions about In-Home Supportive Services.
 Check out the highlights in our event recap here, or catch the full replay above.

-*Note that IHSS made updates to who qualifies to be a parent provider as of February 2024.
+Note that IHSS made updates to who qualifies to be a parent provider as of February 2024.
 You can find the details in our article about IHSS providers.
+Also note that as of November 2024, the Career Pathways program has ended.

 Full event transcript